 What if humans could train machines to learn from their past as we do, but at a much faster speed?
 Modern machine learning is based on algorithms, which are a series of calculations carried out by a computer.
 Below are some examples of machine learning:

 - Facebook.
 When you post a picture on social media, you may see a facial recognition box appear, suggesting friends for you to tag in the photo.
 This is a facial recognition algorithm created by “Deepface” researchers at Facebook.
-The job of these researchers is to discover ways to add deep learning to the Facebook algorithm to make it easy for you to tag people in photos.
+The job of these researchers is to discover ways to add deep learning vs machine learning to the Facebook algorithm to make it easy for you to tag people in photos.

 - Uber.
 Uber uses machine learning to create a better user experience within its app.
 ML is used to estimate arrival times and predict where you may want to go based on your current location.